us4useu/arrus/docs/content/examples/single_module.python.rst

 devices that should be visible in a session.
 In our example, cfg.yaml states
 that:

-- there is only one arius module available,
+- there is only one us4oem module available,
 - no HV256 (power supplier) module will be used.

 We also have to obtain a handle to the device with which we want to communicate:

 .. code-block:: python

-    module = sess.get_device("/Arius:0")
+    module = sess.get_device("/Us4OEM:0")

 Next, we need to take into account a probe adapter that is currently installed on our board, thus an appropriate RX and TX channels mapping must be set: